Aurora

 It's a really well organised and meaningful journey, thank you so much.
 Of all leadership trainings, this is one of the most refreshing one, every speaker was so reflective and inspiring, thank you.

-It opened my eyes that I have seen leadership in a far to narrow, prejudiced and traditional frame.
+It opened my eyes that I have seen leadership in a far too narrow, prejudiced and traditional frame.

 It was an inspiring experience, eye-opening in many aspects.
 I especially valued that all the speakers were bringing their own sometimes painful experiences for us to learn from and were brave to share them with us.